fbizza/deep-learning-applications/README.md

 ## Exercise 1
 In this exercise, we build a simple **Out-of-Distribution (OOD) detection pipeline**.
 The dataset used for in distribution (ID) examples is CIFAR-10, while the OOD datasets are a subset of CIFAR-100 (with classes not present in CIFAR-10) and randomly generated FakeData.
 For brevity only results using CIFAR-100 are discussed.

 The maximum softmax probability is used for representing how OOD a test sample is.
-It is produced by a custom small CNN and a pretrained ResNet-20 model.
+This probability is produced by a custom small CNN and a pretrained ResNet-20 model that i compare in the following table:
 <div align="center">

 |  | Custom CNN | ResNet |